knieriem/openocd-efm32-series2/README.md

 	git submodule init
 	git submodule update

-Copy files and apply the apply the patch from the _efm32s2_ subdirectory to their positions in the openocd directory just created:
+Still inside the ./openocd subdirectory, copy files from the _efm32s2_ subdirectory to their positions in the openocd source tree, and apply the patch:

-	cd openocd
 	cp ../efm32s2/efm32s2.c src/flash/nor/
 	cp ../efm32s2/efm32s2.cfg tcl/target/
 	patch -p1 < ../efm32s2/register_driver.patch

 The OpenOCD tree is now ready to be built.

 ## Build on Linux